How do I become a Healthytarian?

 Is the Healthytarian lifestyle just another name for Vegan or Vegetarian?

-Does a Healthytarian consume any dairy?
+Does a Healthytarian consume any animal foods, like meat, seafood, eggs, or dairy?

 Does a Healthytarian consume any grain products?